How to Calibrate Your Monitor for Better Color (Free and Hardware Methods)

 If your monitor looks too blue, too bright, or just wrong, start with sRGB mode, lower brightness, 6500K, and built-in calibration tools before buying a colorimeter.

-Check for red-green and blue-yellow color vision deficiency using Ishihara-style plates — free, instant, no signup required.
+Try simplified Ishihara-style plates for red-green and blue-yellow color pattern screening.
+Free, instant, no signup required.

 Simplified Ishihara-style color vision screening.
 Each plate contains a number formed by colored dots.
 Select what you see for each plate.
 This is a screening tool only — not a medical diagnosis.

-This test uses simplified Ishihara-style plates — arrangements of colored dots where the foreground dots form a number in one color against a differently-colored background.
-People with normal color vision see the number clearly; those with red-green color vision deficiency may see a different number, nothing, or an alternative pattern.
+This test uses simplified Ishihara-style plates: arrangements of colored dots where the foreground dots form a number in one color against a differently colored background.
+People with typical color vision usually see the number clearly; people with color vision variation may see a different number, nothing, or an alternative pattern.
 This is a screening tool only.
-For a clinical diagnosis, please consult a qualified eye care professional.
+For a formal result, please consult a qualified eye care professional.

 Six types of color vision deficiency explained